grgelsec/nextroom/README.md

 - Stick with the current design I have in figma.
 - Implement these features in order
-  - Map popups containing available times.
   - Full availbility view page with all rooms and their availabilities.
+  - Hosting in a container/aws
+  - Nav bar for future locations

-## 3/27
+## 3/29

 - Create Nav bar of locations at the top of the page

-## 3/28

 - Build out bento box Reservation page with nav bar at the top and link booking page

-## 3/29

 - Finish Hero section
 - Fallback components/figure out what to display while data is fetching
 - fix mobile view